-Prevent Leads Contact Name Email Address Connada Karla Vowles KarlaVowles@cannockchasedc.gov.uk Cannock Oliver Greatbach olivergreatbach@cannockchasedc.gov.uk East Staffs Mike Hovers Michael.hovers@eaststaffsbc.gov.uk Lust Starrs Sal Khan sal.khan@eaststaffsbc.gov.uk Lichfield Susan Bamford Susan.Bamford@lichfielddc.gov.uk Newcastle Georgina Evans Georgina.Evans@newcastle-staffs.gov.uk South Staffs Maggie Quinn M.Quinn@sstaffs.gov.uk Stafford Victoria Cooper vcooper@staffordbc.gov.uk Staffs Moorlands David Smith david.smith@staffsmoorlands.gov.uk Tamworth Joanne Sands joanne-sands@tamworth.gov.uk Staffordshire County Council (Safer Communities) Fiona Chapman fiona.chapman@staffordshire.gov.uk Staffordshire Police Prevent Team Sgt.
-Darren McGrath prevent@staffordshire.pnn.police.uk
+Prevent Leads Contact Name Email Address Cannock Oliver Greatbach olivergreatbach@cannockchasedc.gov.uk East Staffs Mike Hovers Michael.hovers@eaststaffsbc.gov.uk Lichfield Yvonne James Yvonne.James@lichfielddc.gov.uk Newcastle Georgina Evans Georgina.Evans@newcastle-staffs.gov.uk South Staffs Maggie Quinn M.Quinn@sstaffs.gov.uk Stafford Victoria Cooper vcooper@staffordbc.gov.uk Staffs Moorlands David Smith david.smith@staffsmoorlands.gov.uk Tamworth Joanne Sands joanne-sands@tamworth.gov.uk Staffordshire County Council (Safer Communities) Fiona Chapman fiona.chapman@staffordshire.gov.uk Staffordshire Police Prevent Team Sam Cartlidge prevent@staffordshire.pnn.police.uk

-Appendix 7 - Role of the Staffordshire LADO
+Appendix 6 - Role of the Staffordshire LADO

-The Staffordshire LADO (Local Authority Designated Officer) promotes a safer children's workforce by providing effective guidance, advice and investigation oversight to cases.
+The Staffordshire Local Authority Designated Officer (LADO) promotes a safer children's workforce by providing effective guidance, advice and investigation oversight to cases.
 The LADO may be able to offer advice and assist with communication in situations which sit outside the statutory criteria, albeit at the discretion of the LADO Duty Officer and where the broader goals of a safer children's workforce are relevant.

 The service will give advice on how concerns or allegations should be investigated, including if a referral needs to be raised with the Police and/or Children's Social Care.
 The Staffordshire LADO is not directly responsible for investigatory activities but will actively support any investigation and give advice around a range of parameters including suspension, possible media interest and when to tell the adult.

 The LADO will ensure all interested parties are appropriately linked together.

-The LADO will retain oversight of individual cases to ensure concerns or allegations are investigated thoroughly in a fair and timely manner and will advise in relation to any subsequent duties to communicate with regulatory bodies and/or the DBS.
+They will retain oversight of individual cases to ensure concerns or allegations are investigated thoroughly in a fair and timely manner and will advise in relation to any subsequent duties to communicate with regulatory bodies and/or the DBS.

-The StaffsSCB inter-agency procedures for Managing allegations of abuse against a person who works with children is based on the framework for dealing with such allegations, detailed in Working Together, 2018 and should be followed by all organisations providing services for children and young people.
-Compliance with these procedures will help to ensure that allegations are dealt with consistently and in a timely manner; that a thorough, proportionate and fair process is followed and that processes are open to challenge.
+The StaffsSCB inter-agency procedures for managing allegations of abuse is based on the framework for dealing with such allegations made against an adult who works with children, as detailed in Working Together, 2018 and should be followed by all organisations providing services for children and young people.
+Compliance with these procedures will help to ensure that allegations are dealt with consistently and in a timely manner, that a thorough, proportionate and fair process is followed and that processes are open to challenge.